Academic Eligibility FAQs

 The Return to Carolina survey is a separate process from the Appeal for Probation.
 Students are encouraged to complete this survey at the same time as appealing for Probation; however, note the unique deadlines for the respective processes.

 Your appeal decision letter contains important information regarding approved enrollment limits, action items, next steps, and recommendations that are tailored to your specific situation.
-Be sure to thoroughly review your appeal decision letter and contact your assigned Eligibility Advisor with any questions.
-Please note all appeal for probation decisions are final.
+Be sure to thoroughly review your appeal decision letter and contact your assigned Academic Advisor with any questions.
+Please note all appeals for probation decisions are final.

-We want you to return to UNC and hope to support you towards this goal!
+We want you to return to UNC and hope to support you toward this goal!
 Your appeal decision letter contains recommendations that are tailored to your specific situation and includes strategies for strengthening your appeal for the future.
 We encourage you to explore these recommendations and other options for improving your academic standing to demonstrate your readiness to return to Carolina.
-You are welcome to schedule a meeting with Jessica Lambert Ward or Katie Cartmell to discuss your situation in person and to develop a plan to submit your appeal for future consideration.
+You are welcome to schedule a meeting with your assigned Academic Advisor to discuss your situation in person and to develop a plan to submit your appeal for future consideration.